Guide to Different Types of Central Heating Systems and Boilers

 Solid fuel

 Solid fuel heating systems burn coal or wood for energy to heat up the water in the boiler to be used for central heating or hot water.
 The heated water circulates through the pipework to the radiators from the storage cylinder.
+These boilers are much the same as gas or oil systems but don’t have a mains supply like gas.
+They are a good option in rural areas not connected to the gas network but close to woodland.

 Which heating system should I choose?